brillbray/brillbray/README.md

 ![Game Programmer | Game Designer ](https://github.com/brillbray/GamesPortofolios/assets/127038837/ffcc0419-d973-4468-907c-1a4568abe999)
 <h1 align="center">Hi, I'm Brillian Braydent</h1>
-<h3">People usually call me Brill.
+<h3 align="justify">People usually call me Brill.
 Currently, i am majoring in Game Application & Technology as a student at Bina Nusantara University.
 I like to do some simple game project, because i interested to work as a game progammer, but sometimes i also like to do some art from pixel,2D line Art, 3D Modelling or design a game with my own imagination of gameplay.
 I usually use unity to make game.
 Beside that, i also do some web project in my free time, like HTML, CSS, JS, included ReactJS from JS library, and some other programming languanges. </h3>

 <img align="right" width ="400" src ="https://github.com/brillbray/brillbray/assets/127038837/b35e8455-a8c4-415e-ab21-4e457dc07593">